yasu8133/kochi_hornet_market/README.md

 |kana_last_name|string|null: false|
 |birth|date|null: false|
 ### Association
-- has_many :user_exhibitions through: :exhibitions
-- has_many :purchases through: :exhibitions
+- has_many :exhibitions
+- has_one :address
+- has_one :payment

 ## addressテーブル